dhruvak001/Multiple_Client_Server_Chat_System/README.md

 - Theclientprovidesauser-friendlyinterfaceforinteracting with the chat system, while the server manages the underlying communication infrastructure and facilitates message routing between clients.

-For the Demo, refer to the Report.
+For the Demo, refer to the Report.</b>
-FortheDemovideo: https://drive.google.com/file/d/1dKGGwPipN3cnnVGk64uOzRo 0rNplaQN-/view?usp=drive_link
+For the Demo video: https://drive.google.com/file/d/1dKGGwPipN3cnnVGk64uOzRo 0rNplaQN-/view?usp=drive_link